This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Save this post!

-Enter your email address and we’ll send it straight to your inbox.
-Plus, you’ll receive our once-per-month newsletter!
+Enter your email address, and we’ll send it straight to your inbox.
+Plus, you’ll receive The Recipe Box, my weekly newsletter.

 • Butter creams with the sugar to create the perfect cookie texture.
-The butter also provides the underlying flavor that’s necessary to make these a delicious cookies.
+The butter also provides the underlying flavor that’s necessary to make these delicious cookies.
 Use unsalted, good-quality butter to achieve the best flavor.

 • Greek yogurt adds moisture and also helps the cookies stay tender.
-If possible, choose a full fat Greek yogurt.
+If possible, choose a full-fat Greek yogurt.
 Since fat carries flavor, a higher level of fat will enrich the cookies.

 Top down view of sugar cookies sitting on baking rack with pink frosting and sprinkles all over the top